SAP-samples/teched2025-IN162/exercises/ex3/README.md

 Irrespective of the approach you choose, let's begin the exercise by logging into your designated tenant and creating a package to get started.

-## Step 1 - Log into your designated Integration Suite tenant
+## Step 1 - Log on to your assigned SAP Integration Suite tenant

 1. Identify your assigned SAP Integration Suite tenant to log into.
 Note that we are running this workshop across multiple events/geographies.
 So, it is important that you log into the right tenant.
 Make sure that the Integration Suite tenant you are logging into has  `us10`or `us20`, or `us30` segments as part of the URL host.